 Potential dangers of coming into contact with bats in your home include lung disease, rabies, and other infectious diseases.
 Bats are not naturally aggressive toward humans, so the chances of a bite are much lower than the other dangers.
 The real threat is posed when touching any saliva, feces, nests, or parts of the bat itself.

-If you notice clear signs of a flying furry friend in your city abode, it’s best to bring in professionals who know their bat stuff.
+If you notice clear signs of a flying furry friend in your city, it’s best to bring in professionals who are knowledgeable when it comes to bat removal regulations and laws.
 Some of these signs include:

 Most of the time, the pesky sounds, in particular, will be noticeable during dusk and dawn.
 This is when the bats are on the move.
 Think of this as your bat housemates going out to the club and returning just around daybreak.